Inflation Considerations: Preparing Your Portfolio For Future Risk

 Outside of traditional stocks and bonds, alternative investments have proven to provide excellent diversification opportunities.
 Gold, silver, and other precious metals with limited supply are popular choices to hedge against inflation, though gold typically excels primarily in periods of extreme inflation.
 Cryptocurrencies with limited supply fall into the same category, though they are more speculative given their shorter history as a store of value.
 Be prepared for principal loss as Bitcoin is 2.4 times as volatile as the S&P 500.

-Hedge Against Inflation - Real Assets
+Hedging Against Inflation with Real Assets

 One additional alternative investment that has historically performed great during inflationary periods is real assets.
 Not only do real assets historically preserve their underlying value, they also have the ability to earn passive income through rental payments or commodity production.
 Over the past 30 years, an index of U.S. real estate investment trusts posted bigger gains than the S&P 500 in five of the six years when inflation was 3% or higher.
 In addition, private timberland investments were found to have a stronger correlation to inflation than stocks, bonds, or commercial real estate.